fastenhealth/policy/17-data_integrity_policy.md

    * Hosts are scanned on boot and daily for malicious binaries in critical system paths.
    * The malware signature database is checked hourly and automatically updated if new signatures are available.
    * Logs of virus scans are maintained according to the requirements outlined in [§8.6](08-auditing_policy.html#86-audit-log-security-controls-and-backup).
-1. All Production Systems are to only be used for Luma business needs.
+1. All Production Systems are to only be used for Fasten business needs.
 1. Malicious code that is identified is blocked, quarantined, and an alert is sent to administrators.
 1. Anti-malware is centrally managed and cannot be disabled by the users.